owulveryck/blog/content/post/xtreme-programming.md

 Let me define the context of my job.
 I am working in a team whose goal is to expose IaaS based on public cloud offers.
 Among other services, we want to provide to our customers a service of file transfer.
 The transfer engine is an existing product.
-What we have deviced to do is to add a RESTful API in front of the engine (this is a shortcut for clarity).
+What we have decided to do is to add a RESTful API in front of the engine (this is a shortcut for clarity).

 The team is composed of 4 people (mainly ops).
 But only one of them really knows the transfer engine.
 Therefore he has been designed as the legitimate implementer of the web service.